jpalandri/snappy-playpen/pinta/README.md

 To get this done, we need to do the following:
  - add custom launcher
- -
+ - add plugs

 ## Current state

 Working features:
- - Compiles bison
+ - Builds

 Known issues:
-  - Can't compile Mono
+  -

 TODO:
  -